 I’ve read just about everything by Andy Clark – as I’ve said several times before he is a superb stylist and is philosophy at its most lively.
 Some years back I read his paper Memento’s Revenge: Objections and Replies to the Extended Mind.
 I don’t recall having seen the film that Andy references in his paper; I might have seen clips.
 Anyway, what’s interesting is that in the discussion after my recent presentation entitled Extended Cognitive Systems to a bunch of economists who didn’t know of the famous Clark-Chalmers Inga/Otto thought experiment (that I freely adapted in my talk) – they got the point so quickly and asked if I’d seen this film.
 So thanks to the two German scholars who brought it up (sorry I don’t recall your names) I’m now motivated to check out what I anticipate will be an intelligent film.

-This entry was posted on Tuesday, November 24th, 2009 at 1:42 pm and is filed under Andy Clark, Bounds of Cognition, Cognitive Systems and the Extended Mind, Economics, Embedded, austrian economics, cognitive closure, cognitive science, cognitive systems, complexity, consciousness, david chalmers, distributed cognition, distributed knowledge, embodiment, emergence, enactivism, extended cognitive systems, extended mind, externalism, hayek, neurophilosophy, particle swarm optimization, philosophy of mind, self-referentiality, situated cognition, skepticism, social cognition, social connectionism, social constructivism, social epistemology, sociocognition, spontaneous order, stigmergic, stigmergy, swarm, swarm behavior, swarm intelligence, the sensory order.
-You can follow any responses to this entry through the RSS 2.0 feed.
+Andy Clark, austrian economics, Bounds of Cognition, cognitive closure, cognitive science, cognitive systems, Cognitive Systems and the Extended Mind, complexity, consciousness, david chalmers, distributed cognition, distributed knowledge, Economics, Embedded, embodiment, emergence, enactivism, extended cognitive systems, extended mind, externalism, hayek, neurophilosophy, particle swarm optimization, philosophy of mind, self-referentiality, situated cognition, skepticism, social cognition, social connectionism, social constructivism, social epistemology, sociocognition, spontaneous order, stigmergic, stigmergy, swarm, swarm behavior, swarm intelligence, the sensory order